 The Cottage has been restored in the image of the 1850 Doctor’s home and office.
 It contains a great variety of pictures, maps, medical equipment, period furniture, children and adult clothing (the Holmes’ brought up 5 children in this Cottage).
 The original wood work and window woodwork is unusual as are some of the door locks.
 The central chimney has been rebuilt on a base that is 8 feet by 8 feet, 26 inches of re-rodded cement.
 There are 5 flues, one for a floor furnace and the others to working fireplaces all faced with original brick.
 The kitchen fireplace contains a swing out crane for holding pots over the heat and beside it lies a two level working Dutch Oven.
 The kitchen table is an early New Brunswick Tip Top table which complements the period.

 This kitchen room is designed to show their living at an earlier period, before kitchen stoves were developed when cooking was done in the open fire place. and breads were baked in the Dutch oven.
 The table was designed so that when not in use it could be tipped up and placed against a wall and used as a chair.
 Butter was churned from local cream and refrigeration was the cool dirt half cellar.
 Getting meals was quite a chore for the seven people in Dr. Holmes family.
 A cooking ell was attached to the rear of this house, date unknown and a small barn was attached to that.
 The doctor had to have a horse to make his calls to the sick up and down the valley.
-Dr. Holmes was practicing during most of the Civil War period and his only son joined the 6th Maine Infantry and was killed at the battle of Fredericksburg, Va., 1863.
+Dr. Holmes was practicing during most of the Civil War period.
+His son, Frank, joined the 6th Maine Infantry and was killed at the battle of Fredericksburg, Va., 1863.

 The doctor’s office contains Dr. Holmes 1847 day book of calls and charges together with herbs, mortar and pestle, for making medicines, and his traveling medicine kit complete with medicines of that time.
 Notice the high window that lets in light but hides the patient’s view.
 Also in the display case is a Civil War medicine kit and flask.
 On the wall above the display are two Regimental History’s of the 6th Maine, Calais Co.
 D, and Company A, Brownville Rifles, Frank P. Holmes Company.